Damylb18/museumApp/README.md

 The **Cheshire Military Museum Digital Experience** project enhances visitor engagement through an interactive mobile app and a supporting web-based admin panel.

-This system bridges the gap between historical education and digital interactivity — allowing visitors to explore, discover, and collect artefacts around the museum using **QR codes**, while staff can manage and update content seamlessly through an online interface.
+This system bridges the gap between historical education and digital interactivity, allowing visitors to explore, discover, and collect artefacts around the museum using **QR codes**, while staff can manage and update content seamlessly through an online interface.

 ---